-Before we can simplify a radical expression, we must know the important properties of radicals.
+Before you can simplify a radical expression, you have to know the important properties of radicals.

 That is, the square root of the product is the same as the product of the square roots.